2kSebaNG/tienda-ucn-frontend/README.md

    ```

 4. Copy the `.env.local` content on the `.env` file.

    ```bash
    cp .env.local .env
    ```

-5. Replace `your-api-url` with the base URL of your API on the `NEXT_PUBLIC_API_URL` field.
+5. Replace `your-api-url-here` with the base URL of your API on the `NEXT_PUBLIC_API_URL` field.
 If you don't know the URL of your backend, go to the [API Repository](##backend-repository) section and check the port on which the API is running.

    ```bash
    NEXT_PUBLIC_API_URL=your-api-url-here
    ```

 6. Restore the dependencies on a Visual Studio Code terminal.

    ```bash
    npm i
    ```

-7. Execute the project using the same terminal.
+7. Execute the project in development mode using the same terminal.

    ```bash
    npm run dev
    ```